 In June of 2013, the Library used a state technology grant to purchase a 4th generation MakerBot "Replicator 2" desktop 3D printer.
-The Replicator 2 is MakerBot's 4th-generation 3D printer, with a build volume of 11.2 L x 6.0 W x 6.1 H inches.
+The Replicator 2 is MakerBot's 4th-generation 3D printer.
+In April, 2020, the library added an Ultimaker S5.

-It uses PLA (polylactic acid plastic) filament, which is made from corn, cane sugar, or glucose.
+The Replicators use PLA (polylactic acid plastic) filament, which is made from corn, cane sugar, or glucose.
 PLA is safer for the environment than other types of plastic filament, and can be recycled.
 The Ultimaker uses both PLA and PETG filament.

-The print head of the 4th generation Replicator™ 2 can move in two directions, or axis: left/right (x axis) and forward/backwards (y axis).The printing platform moves up/down (z axis).
+The print head of most 3D printers can move in two directions, or axis: left/right (x axis) and forward/backwards (y axis).The printing platform moves up/down (z axis).
 As the head moves, a motor inside slides the plastic filament downward to a heated nozzle, which melts and extrudes the plastic.
 The movement of the print head, or extruder, is controlled by a small computer that tells the print head where to go and when to lay out the plastic.

 What is 3D Printing?

 3D printing is also known as "additive manufacturing".
 It's the process of creating three-dimensional objects from computer-aided designs (CAD) or "virtual" models.
 The 3D printer, using software to translate designs into cross-sectional "slices", lays down those slices as thin layers of melted plastic, metal, or other material.
 An object is literally built layer upon layer.
-Watch a 3D printer in action in this brief video on the 3D printing process from Create It Real.
+Watch a 3D printer in action in this brief video on the 3D printing process.